cabrinha/cabrinha.github.io/_posts/2016-5-6-Welcome-to-the-Valley.md

 I work the night shift at an [Internet of Things](https://en.wikipedia.org/wiki/Internet_of_Things) company.
-This means while everyone else is asleep, I'm online, hard at work monitoring tens of thousands of Linux servers for anomolies, cruising through cyberspace, deploying code and yes, even writing some small scripts myself.
+This means while everyone else is asleep, I'm online, hard at work monitoring tens of thousands of Linux servers for anomalies, cruising through cyberspace, deploying code and yes, even writing some small scripts myself.
 Never having worked a night shift position before, it has been difficult to adjust my schedule.